 What moves you?
 I am moved by the belief that honesty is the best policy.
 That might make me desperately naive and vulnerable, but I would like to stick to that belief.
 I would like to live my life that way.
 Am I an idealist?
 An opportunist?
 Maybe even an optimist?
 Could be, although I actually don’t know what that would mean.

 What moves you?
 I strive for, I hope, I believe, I expect to contribute something and be meaningful if I live my life consciously, sincerely and in honesty.
 What?
 That could be anything.
 In that case it wouldn’t matter what I do, but to me, it’s about how I do it.

 Let’s be honest, I am not always a ray of sunshine.
 I am regularly guided by fear, frustrations and letdowns, which make my view on the world a bit bitter and cynical.
 I despise it and I can feel so powerless and lost that I’d rather curl up in my bed and only come out when life is good again.
 Pfff, what moves me?

-“What makes you move?” is my motivation to get going, to ask others this question too.
+“What moves you?” is my motivation to get going, to ask others this question too.
 What makes other people move?
 Ruby wrote a blog about expectations just last week.
 She expects that everything will be alright eventually.
 Everything.
 Life.
 But what is her motive?
 Is it her optimistic way of life?
 Maybe her expectations regarding peace and freedom, or a rock-rooted convinction?
 I’ll ask her :).